Elizabeth Lavenza: Role in Young Frankenstein

 In Mel Brooks' 1974 film Young Frankenstein, Elizabeth (Madeline Kahn) is a tightly wound socialite who is engaged to Dr. Frederick Frankenstein (Gene Wilder).
 When Frederick inherits his great-grandfather's estate in Transylvania, Elizabeth sees him off at the train station.
 Although Frederick tries to be affectionate, Elizabeth recoils from physical touching out of fear that it might smear lipstick, wrinkle her dress, or mess up her hair.
 She arrives in Transylvania for a visit shortly after Frederick's monster (Peter Boyle) escapes from prison.
 After Elizabeth is shown to her room, Frederick tries to convince her to sleep with him.
 Elizabeth teasingly pretends to agree before insisting on waiting until their wedding night.
 Extremely frustrated, Frederick leaves the room followed by a string of condescending endearments from Elizabeth.
 As Elizabeth prepares for bed, the monster enters her bedroom window and kidnaps her.
 When they are alone in the forest, Elizabeth is horrified to learn that the monster wants sex.
-Elizabeth first offers some typical dating excuses, but then she sees the monster's enormous "Schwanstücker".
+Elizabeth is at first against the proposition, but then she sees the monster's enormous "Schwanstücker".
 Elizabeth gasps, "Oh, my God!
 WOOF!"
-She gleefully has consensual sex with the monster - over and over again.
+She gleefully has consensual sex with the monster repeatedly.
 When Frederick plays the violin to summon his creation back to the castle, Elizabeth is devastated when the monster leaves her side.
 She screams, "Where are you going?
 Oh, you men are all alike.
 Seven or eight quick ones and you're off with the boys to boast and brag.
 You'd better keep your mouth shut!
 Oh, I think I love him."
 After an operation to stabilize the monster's brain, Elizabeth marries Frederick's now erudite and sophisticated creation.
 She is last seen with her hair styled just like the female monster from The Bride of Frankenstein.

 Role in Mary Shelley's Frankenstein

 Elizabeth (Helena Bonham Carter) plays the same role in the 1994 film Mary Shelley's Frankenstein as she does in the novel, save one significant alteration.
 After the monster (Robert De Niro) kills her by tearing her heart out, a distraught Victor (Kenneth Branagh) reanimates her as an undead being, attaching her head and right hand to the corpse of Justine Moritz.
 Soon after Elizabeth resurrects, the monster arrives and tries to woo her for himself.
 As Victor and his creation begin to fight over her, Elizabeth realizes what she has become and screams in agony.
-Spurning both suitors, she dies by suicide by setting herself on fire with a Kerosene lamp.
+Spurning both suitors, she kills herself by setting herself on fire with a Kerosene lamp.